Skip to content

 Is there funding for Ph.D.
 Students?

-Yes.
-Many Ph.D. students are offered financial support through teaching assistantships.
+Yes!
+Most Ph.D. students are offered financial support through teaching assistantships.
 There are also a limited number of fellowships and graduate research assistantships available.
 For a full list of support sources at UC Merced, visit the Graduate Division's Financial Support page.

 What courses will I be taking?

-What are the milestones I have to meet and the time to degree?
+What is the expected time to degree?